Events

 Within Microsoft 365, OneDrive is built on top of the SharePoint file platform.
-In this article, only SharePoint will be used to refer to both products.
-The contents of this article are relevant to Microsoft 365 and don't apply to consumer services.
+In this article, only SharePoint is used to refer to both products.
+This article also applies to any other products that store data in SharePoint, such as cloud attachments, files shared in Teams, Teams meeting recordings and transcripts, Loop components, and Whiteboards.

 There are two primary assets that make up the core content storage of SharePoint: